-Regular day-care attendance No day-care attendance
+No home-cooked food Home-cooked food

 Cases 31 16

 Controls 25 30

-These data indicate an increased risk (OR 2.33; 95% CI 1.04-5.19) of CRD in children who regularly attend a daycare versus those who remain at home.
+The authors noted an increased risk (OR 2.33; 95% CI 1.04-5.19) of atopic dermatitis in the high risk breeds of dogs that was associated with feeding 'commercial food' (ie no home-cooked food).

-The remainder of this example is developed for pedagogical purposes only; we do not imply that the selection bias shown here actually exists.
-Suppose we know that selection bias is likely, and we have a good idea of the relative selection probabilities.
+The remainder of this example is developed for pedagogic purposes only; we do not imply that the selection bias shown here actually exists.
+Suppose we know that selection bias is likely and we have a good idea of the relative selection probabilities.
 We will adjust the odds ratio, deterministically, using the following sampling fractions (sf) to assess the potential impact of the selection bias: